Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/EditableObjectHelper.md

 ### EndEditObject(object obj)

-Pushes changes since the last EndEdit call.This method will do nothing when the obj is`null` or not a [IEditableObject](#).
+Pushes changes since the last EndEdit call.
+This method will do nothing when the obj is`null` or not a [IEditableObject](#).

 #### Parameters